vegaprotocol/specs/protocol/0070-MKTD-market-decimal-places.md

 ### Market data

 The market data returns the same min/max prices mentioned above.
-As the name implies, _"MarketData"_ is clearly market related data...
+As the name implies, _`MarketData`_ is clearly market related data...
 The min/max price values we return from this call should therefore be floored (max) and ceiled (min) in the same way.

 ### Trades